cjkmy/recipes-and-ratings/README.md

 1. Merging and Using Data Frames

    I've merged `RAW_recipes.csv` and `interaction.csv` using the recipe names and preserving all rows (recipes) from the first data frame.
 I then used the merged dataset to calculate for 'avg_rating_per_recipe', which serves as a new column for the recipe data frame for usage in the rest of the analysis.

+2. Converting Strings

+   The `RAW_recipes.csv` is needed for several columns to be converted from strings.
+The 'submitted' column was converted to date-times, and the columns' nutrition, tags, steps, and ingredients were all converted into functioning lists.

+3. Minimizing the Data Frame

+   To prevent any outlandish statistics, I've decided to filter the recipe data frame to only include recipes with less than 3,000 calories to adhere to realistic 1-serving sizes.
+Since some of the recipes have calories to the hundreds of thousands, there could be user error when inputting values and/or too big of serving sizes.
+The primary goal is to prevent extreme data from heavily skewing the analysis results.